OSTEOARTHRITIS KNEE

 -

-Symptom relief Recruiting nowThis study is testing whether a medication called pentosan polysulfate sodium (PPS), given as an injection under the skin, can reduce pain and improve movement in people with painful knee osteoarthritis.
-About 466 adults will receive either the PPS injections or placebo (inactive…
+Symptom relief Recruiting nowThis study tests if an injected drug called pentosan polysulfate sodium can reduce pain and improve function in people with knee osteoarthritis.
+About 466 adults with knee pain that hasn't responded to other treatments will receive either the drug or a placebo over 6 weeks.
+Resea…

 Phase: PHASE3 • Sponsor: Paradigm Biopharmaceuticals Ltd. • Aim: Symptom relief